EasyPost/easy-ui/documentation/decisions/012_page_layouts.md

 ## Decision Outcome

-Easy UI will incorporate layouts into its component library as "PageShell" components, focusing solely on presentation while delegating business logic to consumers.
+Easy UI will incorporate page layouts into its component library as "PageShell" components, focusing solely on presentation while delegating business logic to consumers.

 ## Analysis

 Various component libraries adopt different strategies for managing page layouts, each with its own set of advantages and limitations.
 These strategies include:

-**Opting Out**: Some component libraries choose not to include predefined page layouts.
+**Opting Out**: Many component libraries choose not to include predefined page layouts.
 This approach allows the library to focus on specific, shared functionalities.
 While it reduces responsibilities for platform teams, it places greater onus on feature teams.
-As a consequence, without the support of component library tools, feature teams might need to reimplement certain elements, potentially leading to inconsistent and suboptimal user experiences (UX).
+As a consequence, without the support of component library tools, feature teams may need to implement elements of their own, potentially leading to inconsistent and suboptimal user experiences (UX).

 **Using Documented "Patterns"**: Some component libraries provide users with documented "Patterns" to guide them in creating layouts using the library's components.
 This approach simplifies implementation compared to starting from scratch and permits customization at the site level.
 However, it can still result in disparities and duplicated efforts over time.
 For this method to be successful, Easy UI must build and document all essential components necessary for building page layouts.